 Overview

-Courses in the Human Biology specialisation at Radboud University will provide you with a solid background in human molecular biology and animal models.
+Courses in the specialisation will provide you with a solid background in human molecular biology and animal models.
 You will apply this knowledge in developing clinically-oriented research questions.
 Thanks to extensive collaboration between the Faculty of Science and Radboudumc, you become familiar with both perspectives.

 Future career opportunities